Turbo Takeaways

 The Navy Federal loan calculator is a simple tool you can use to estimate your installment payments each month.
 By entering different factors, such as your loan amount, term, and interest rate, you’ll be able to calculate the monthly payment.
-This will allow you to make an informed decision about the cost of the loan and if it's affordable.
+This allows you to make an informed decision about the cost of the loan and if it's affordable.

 “Finding the optimal loan terms for the amount you’ve saved for a down payment and the type of home or vehicle you want to buy will make your vehicle purchase decision easier when you’re working with the seller,” adds Reichert.